kzs61/Docker-image-selenium-with-python-and-chrome/README.md

 # Selenium With Python and Chrome Driver

-This repo contains Dockerfile setup to create Python Selenium environment configured to work with Chrome Driver that is used in https://github.com/kzs61/petclinic-microservices
+This repo contains Dockerfile setup to create Python Selenium environment configured to work with Chrome Driver that is used in this project: https://github.com/kzs61/petclinic-microservices-aws-docker-ansible-k8s-ci-cd

 <br></br>